oracle-livelabs/database/heatwave-migration/shell-dump/shell-dump.md

 In this lab, you will be guided through the following tasks:

-- Add API Key in OCI
+- Add an API Key in Oracle Cloud Infrastructure (OCI) and setup the 'config' file
-- Create a config file
-- Setup Object Storage Bucket in OCI
+- Create Object Storage Bucket in OCI
-- Perform the MySQL Shell Dump
+- Perform MySQL Shell dump

 ### Prerequisites